bonaventuredossou/fakenews_detection/README.md

-This project aims to investigate unsupervised learning approaches in the context of Fake News Detection
+This project aims to investigate reinforcement learning approaches in the context of Fake News Detection